allevo/seqflow-js/packages/website/src/pages/GetStarted_1fetchData.md

 The quote application is a simple application that fetches a random quote from an endpoint and shows it in the browser.
-We will use [this endpoint](https://quotes.seqflow.dev) for fetching the quote.
+We will use this remote servive provided by SeqFlow to fetch quotes: [https://quotes.seqflow.dev](https://quotes.seqflow.dev).

 ## Invoking an API

+What we want to do is to fetch a random quote from the endpoint `https://quotes.seqflow.dev/api/quotes/random` and show it in the component.
+We will use the `fetch` API to do that.

 Change the `src/Main.tsx` file content as the following: